Idiot defense: Richard M. Scrushy

 Richard M. Scrushy, founder and former CEO of HealthSouth, became the first CEO to be charged with violating the Sarbanes-Oxley Act.
 Scrushy's defense lawyer, Jim Parkman, asked during the trial, "That's what y'all did and how you planned it, so (Scrushy) wouldn't know what the whole picture was?"

 Scrushy was found not guilty of all charges on June 28, 2005.
 But the idiot defense was not believed to have been the reason he was acquitted; instead, the prosecution apparently lacked enough courtroom-admissible evidence to make its case against him.
 He was later convicted by a Federal court on 30 additional charges.

 Kenneth L. Lay

 Kenneth L. Lay was indicted on charges of securities fraud, wire fraud, and making false and misleading statements in relation to the Enron collapse.
 In a 60 Minutes interview before his trial, Lay said, "I don't think I'm a fool.
 But I think I sure was fooled."
-He also added, "But I can't take responsibility for the criminal conduct of someone inside the company."
+He added, "But I can't take responsibility for the criminal conduct of someone inside the company."

 Lay and Jeffrey Skilling were convicted on many of the charges.

-Other uses

-Barry Bonds' admission of possible steroid use, and claim that he was unaware of any steroids at the time, have also been described as an idiot defense.